zenml-io/zenml/docs/book/stacks-and-components/component-guide/orchestrators/sagemaker.md

 {% tabs %}
 {% tab title="Authentication via Service Connector" %}

-The recommended way to authenticate your sagemaker orchestrator is by registering an
+The recommended way to authenticate your SageMaker orchestrator is by registering an
-[AWS Service Connector](../../auth-management/aws-service-connector.md) and connecting it to your sagemaker orchestrator:
+[AWS Service Connector](../../auth-management/aws-service-connector.md) and connecting it to your SageMaker orchestrator:

 ```shell
 zenml service-connector register <CONNECTOR_NAME> --type aws -i
 zenml orchestrator register <ORCHESTRATOR_NAME> \